Asa G. Candler Jr.: Sale of the estate

 The Candlers sold their estate to the General Services Administration in 1948.
-The planned veterans' hospital never emerged, and the estate was used to house the Georgian Clinic (later the DeKalb County Addiction Center), the first alcohol treatment facility in Georgia - poignant as Asa Jr. was a severe alcoholic himself.
+The planned veterans' hospital never emerged, and the estate was used to house the Georgian Clinic (later the DeKalb County Addiction Center), the first alcohol treatment facility in Georgia - poignant as Asa Jr. was an alcoholic himself.
 Later the complex housed the Georgia Mental Health Institute.
 The complex is now the Briarcliff campus of Emory University.

 Candler lived out his later life in the penthouse of the Briarcliff Hotel, and was buried in Westview Cemetery.

 Personal life

 Candler was a big game hunter and aviation enthusiast.
 He participated in many local and national air races.

 Another hobby was magic and sleight of hand tricks which he learned on his travels to China and India.
 A 1930 report described how his mansion had a room full of equipment for magic shows, and that every spring he would hold a "high-jinks" magic show and party for friends.

 Candler collected exotic birds and animals in a menagerie at his estate with cages designed by architect Bodin.
 He may have bought the animals while traveling in Europe from a down-and-out circus owner.
 The collection included a Bengal tiger, four lions, a black leopard, a gorilla, baboons, and six elephants: Coca, Cola, Pause, Refreshes, Refreshing, and Delicious.
 In 1935 Candler was in financial trouble.
-He put up his pipe organ for sale.
+He put up his pipe organ for sale, but ended up not needing to sell it.

 Candler's neighbor sued him and won a $10,000 settlement because "a baboon jumped over the wall of the zoo and devoured $60 in currency out of her purse".
 He gave away his entire menagerie of animals to the Atlanta City zoo at Grant Park (now Zoo Atlanta).

 Marriages

 Candler's first marriage was in 1901 to Helen Magill, daughter of the late Colonel John H. Magill, former editor of the Hartwell, Georgia, Sun and Laura Eberhardt Magill.
 Helen was "a leading figure in local social and civic circles" in Atlanta both before and during her marriage active in the United Daughters of the Confederacy, the Fine Arts Club, the Atlanta Woman's Club, and the Atlanta Garden Club.
 Helen was frequently lauded in the local press for her elegant "toilets", a term used at the time for dresses or gowns.
 Helen died in January 1927, aged 40.
-Asa Jr.'s uncle Bishop Warren Akin Candler officiated at her funeral, and she was buried, as her husband later was, in Westview Cemetery.
+Asa Jr.'s uncle, a Methodist Bishop Warren Akin Candler, officiated at her funeral, and she was buried, as her husband later was, in Westview Cemetery.

 In October 1927 Bishop Warren Candler married Asa Jr. to his second wife Florence Adeline Stephenson of Lithonia, Georgia, who for nine years had been his secretary.